ag602/fast-utils-backend/README.md

 ## Important Notes

-1. **Model Files**: For the upscale function, you need to upload the ESRGAN model files to the function's storage.
-You can do this through the Appwrite console after deploying the function.
+1. **Model Files**: The model files are quite large (especially u2net.pth which is around 170MB).
+Make sure your Appwrite function has enough storage allocated for these files.

 2. **Memory Limits**: Be aware of Appwrite's memory limits for functions.
 Image processing can be memory-intensive, so you might need to adjust the memory allocation for your function.